-There’s a lot of tiny, pocket tripods out there.
+There are a lot of tiny, pocket tripods available.
 But most of them can’t hold much weight.
 Nearly all of them can hold a compact camera or GoPro but struggle with a DSLR or large mirrorless setup.
 You can step up to a heavier-duty tabletop tripod, but that often adds bulk.

 Really Right Stuff has recently come out with some new products designed for travel photography.
 First came the Multi-Clamp.
 It’s similar in many respects to the venerable Manfrotto Super Clamp but smaller and lighter.
 It also allowed for various configurations when paired with other RRS accessories.